TCM Movies: TNT Classic Movies (1993-1999)

-In March 1993, Turner Broadcasting System Europe announced the launch of Cartoon Network and TNT Classic Movies. and it launched on 17 September 1993 through the Astra 1C satellite as an evening service, airing from 7:00pm–5:00am, timesharing with Cartoon Network Europe.
-The network was also available with Cartoon Network Europe in CEE, MENA and Nordic territories in five additional languages.
+In March 1993, Turner Broadcasting System Europe announced the launch of Cartoon Network and TNT Classic Movies. and it launched on 17 September 1993 through the Astra 1C satellite as an evening service, airing from 7:00pm – 5:00am, sharing airtime with Cartoon Network Europe, which was also broadcast across CEE, MENA and Nordic territories in five additional languages.
 The network broadcast movies from the Turner Entertainment library, including the pre-1986 MGM and pre-1949 Warner Bros. catalogues.
 The first film to be shown on the channel was the 1966 film Spinout starring Elvis Presley.

 In 1996, the combined channel slot was available in over 31 million homes in over 33 territories.
 In August, the channel's broadcast hours were slightly reduced to start at 9:00pm, while in December a standalone 24-hour TNT Classic Movies channel was launched for digital cable providers in addition to the standalone Cartoon Network Europe channel.
 In the UK, this version of the network was first made available in CableTel beginning in 1997.

 Relaunch as General Entertainment network (1999-2000)

 On October 15, 1999, Cartoon Network Europe separated its feed to focus only on the United Kingdom and Ireland markets.
 It became a paid network encrypted on Astra 1C using VideoCrypt.
 This separation was made to allow Turner Classic Movies to replace TNT in all territories except for analogue satellite and cable in the UK and Ireland, where a standalone TNT channel replaced it.

 The new version of TNT focused on general entertainment, with Fridays featuring a dedicated strand of WCW content, showcasing new episodes of WCW Monday Nitro (which TNT had been airing since 1996) and WCW Thunder.
 The new version of TNT broadcast daily from 9:00pm–1:00am.

 In April 2000, Turner announced that TNT would cease operations on 30 June.
-The company citified a "oversaturated market" as the reason for its closure.
-On 1 July, Turner Classic Movies took over its former space on Analogue satellite and some cable providers, and removed entirely on those that already broadcast Turner Classic Movies.
+The company cited an "oversaturated market" as the reason for its closure.
+On 1 July, Turner Classic Movies took over its former space on analogue satellite and some cable providers, and removed entirely on those that already broadcast Turner Classic Movies.